 In these types of situations, what matters is if there was semen involved and if it touched your vagina.
-Even if there is no penetration involved in the sex, if semen comes in contact with your vagina on fingers, clothing or any other object, pregnancy can occur.
-The chances in this case, are again, decreased, if clothing was involved the chance of pregnancy is even lower, nigh on nonexistent, but not impossible.
+Even if there is no penetration involved in the sex, if semen comes in contact with your vagina on fingers or any other object, pregnancy can occur.
+The chances in this case, are again, drastically decreased, if clothing was involved the chance of pregnancy is even lower, nigh on nonexistent, but not impossible.
 If there was no semen or precum, there is no chance of pregnancy.

 We had sex in water, am I pregnant?

 Sperm is destroyed rather quickly in water due to osmotic shock, so unless the ejaculation occurred within your body, chances are very slim you are pregnant.
-If the semen was inside of you, the sex being within water will have no effect on your chances of pregnancy.
+If the semen was inside of you, the sex being within water will have no effect on your chances of getting pregnant.